Toki Tori

-Toki Tori is a puzzle video game with platform elements, released by Capcom in September 2001 for the Game Boy Color.
-It was developed by Dutch video game development company Two Tribes and is their first published video game.
+Toki Tori is a puzzle-platform video game developed by Two Tribes and published by Capcom for the Game Boy Color.
 The game follows a young chick, Toki Tori, and his quest to rescue his younger siblings, still in their eggs.
 To progress through the game, the player must pick up each egg on a level using a set number of tools, with new tools being introduced as the player progresses through the four worlds.
 This usually involves careful planning and creative thinking.

-Toki Tori was later released for Windows Mobile and an enhanced remake was released for Nintendo's Wii via WiiWare.
+Toki Tori was later released for Windows Mobile and an enhanced remake was released for Nintendo's Wii via WiiWare after Two Tribes acquired the rights to the game.
 In the Summer of 2009, Chillingo published another enhanced remake of the game for the iOS.
 In 2010, Two Tribes released a Windows remake on Steam.
 A DRM-free version of the game was released in January 2012 as part of the Humble Bundle for Android.
 This marked a simultaneous release of the game on OS X, Linux and Android.
-The original version of the game was re-released on the Nintendo 3DS eShop as a Virtual Console title on 31 August 2012, and an HD remake of the game was released for the Wii U eShop on 7 November 2013.
+The original version of the game was re-released on the Nintendo 3DS's eShop as a Virtual Console title on 31 August 2012, and an HD remake of the game was released for the Wii U eShop on 7 November 2013.
 An updated version of Toki Tori was released on the Nintendo 3DS eShop on 5 November 2015.
 A release for the Nintendo Switch eShop followed on 30 March 2018.

+A sequel, Toki Tori 2, was released in 2013.